zaphosting/docs/docs/vserver-windows-openmp.md

 ## Introduction

-Do you have a Windows VPS or root server and you want to install the open.mp Dedicated server service on it?
+Do you have a Windows VPS and you want to install the open.mp Dedicated server service on it?
 You are in the right place.
 In this guide, we will explain the step by step process of installing this service on your server.

 <InlineVoucher />

 ## Preparation

-To begin with, connect to your VPS or root server through Remote Desktop (RDP).
+To begin with, connect to your VPS through Remote Desktop (RDP).
 Use our [Initial Access (RDP)](vserver-windows-userdp.md) guide if you need help doing this.

 Once you have accessed your server, download the latest release from the [open.mp GitHub Repository](https://github.com/openmultiplayer/open.mp/releases).
 Ensure that you select the **win-x86** version.